Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Optimal Form factor

-This section discusses the optimal geometry that maximizes the form factor.
-As the main result, the supremum of the possible values of the form factor is provided for all geometries, spatial arrangements, and oscillation directions.
-To ensure the physical validity of the subsequent discussion, some additional constraints must be imposed on the domains $A$ and $B$ under consideration.
+As the main result of this work, the supremum of the possible values of the form factor is provided for all geometries, spatial arrangements, and oscillation directions.
+To ensure the physical validity of the subsequent discussion, some additional constraints must be imposed on the domains $A$ and $B$ occupied by the two masses.
 First, $A$ and $B$ must be bounded, as it is physically impossible to create unbounded objects.
-In addition, $A$ and $B$ must be separated, so that they can be each identified as distinct objects.
-Based on these considerations, the following theorem is obtained: \begin{theo} Let $\mathcal{S}$ be the set of pairs $(A, B)$ of three-dimensional bounded domains $A$ and $B$ of equal volume $V$, where $A$ and $B$ are separated.
-Denote by $S^2$ the unit sphere of all unit vectors $\textbf{n}$, then
+In addition, $A$ and $B$ must be separated, so that each can be identified as distinct objects.
+Based on these considerations, the following theorem is obtained, which means that the optimization of the form factor has a supremum of $2\pi$: